gmhafiz/go8/README.md

     echo 'PATH=$PATH:$HOME/.local/bin' >> ~/.bashrc
     source ~/.bashrc

+`Tasl` tasks are defined inside `Taskfile.yml` file.
+A list of tasks available can be viewed with:

+    task -l   # or
+    task list # which maps to `task -l`

-Once `Task` is installed, setup can be initiated:
+Once `Task` is installed, setup can be initiated by the following
+ command:

     task init

-This copies example configurations for the app, `sqlboiler` and `Task` to its respective .yml files Then open the files at `config/dev.yml`, `sqlboiler.toml`, `.env` and fill in your own configurations
+This copies example configurations for the app, `sqlboiler` and `Task` to its respective .yml files as well as syncs dependencies

-A list of tasks available can be viewed with:

-    task -l
+Then open the files at `config/dev.yml`, `sqlboiler.toml`, `.env` and fill in your own configurations

 C. This project uses [golang-migrate](https://github.com/golang-migrate/migrate/) to handle